Education Perfect Languages video making competition: Teacher guide

 Submission of videos

 - In order to enter this competition, students need an Education Perfect account.
 Click here for a guide on how to get your classes set up if they are not already.
+There is no charge for students to enter this competition.

 - We recommend setting the competition lesson as a task so that it is easy for your students to find.
 Here is a link to an information page about how to assign a task.
 The competition lesson will be available in the featured section of the content library for the duration of the competition.